signature-opensource/CK-DB-OIddict/README.md

 - Rewrite dates handling.
 A workaround is used right now for authorization expiration.
 The rest is wrong.
 - Add consent form example to the default server.
 - Map claims
-- Startup configuration => for asp package, add a default asp and then a webFrontAuth startup.
 - Implement missing / incomplete stores => For example, handle multiple scopes.
-Mainly, be able to query json.
+Mainly, be able to query json. => This is in progress, but kind of working in a way.